inferno986return/python-pcep/Module2.md

 **Tip:** This underscore notation for integers and floats is purely cosmetic to provide human readability and doesn't affect the value.

-However, for strings the underscore is part of the string.
+However, for strings the underscore is part of the string:

 `print("100_000")`